learn-co-curriculum/hs-forms-study-guide-ruby-advanced/README.md

 **NB: You must be in the demo directory and you must use `rackup` NOT `shotgun` for this demo to work properly.**

-<a href='https://learn.co/lessons/hs-forms-study-guide-ruby-advanced' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-forms-study-guide-ruby-advanced' title='Using Forms'>Using Forms</a> on Learn.co and start learning to code for free.</p>